artem-dymov/dou_jobs_bot/README.md

 1. Install Google Chrome and chromedriver on your system

-2. Start chromedriver in localhost (in fact, ypu can use remote chromedriver)
+2. Start chromedriver in localhost (in fact, you can use remote chromedriver)

 3. Clone this repo